 - Review important documentation such as board of directors’ meeting minutes, strategic reports, industry studies, or other similar industry or company information.

-Based on the knowledge and insight gained, utilize a risk assessment software, matrix or checklist to ultimately assign a risk ranking to all of your organization’s auditable areas.
+Based on the knowledge and insight gained, utilize a risk assessment software, matrix or checklist to ultimately assign a risk ranking to your organization’s auditable areas.

 How to do it:

-- Determine your organization’s breakout of auditable areas, such as cash, inventory, revenue/accounts receivable, treasury, debt, capital, etc., as well as other operational or regulatory areas of risk.
+- Determine your organization’s classification of auditable areas, such as cash, inventory, revenue/accounts receivable, treasury, debt, capital, etc., as well as other operational or regulatory areas of risk.

 - For each auditable area, assess the individual area from the perspective of different risks, including financial, operational, liquidity, legal, compliance, human resources, reputational and fraud risk.